lruzicka/dpaste/README.md

 `python3 dpaste.py --file <file> --expire <time> --lexer <content_type>`

+### Using a pipe to send pastes

+You can also use a pipe to send text to dpaste, for example

+`journalctl -b | dpaste`

 When successful, the link to the pasted content will be printed to the console.

 ## Variables